xcore/sc_xtcp/doc/xtcp_guide/system.rst

 ---------------------

-The following Figure shows the architecture of the TCP/IP stack when attaching to an independent Ethernet stack through XC channel:
+The following Figure shows the architecture of the TCP/IP stack when attaching to an independent Ethernet MAC through XC channel:

 .. only:: html